TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 4. Terms to Know
 5. Web Programming 101
     1. Front End Basics
-        1. HTML and CSS 101
-        2. Javascript and jQuery 101
     2. Back End Basics
-        1. Ruby 101
     3. Databases
     4. Frameworks
-        1. Ruby on Rails 101
-        2. Backbone 101
     5. Tying it All Together
     6. Additional Topics
-        1. Git 101
-        2. Testing 101
-        3. The Cloud, Hosting, and SAAS
-        4. Security, SSL, and Best Practices
-        5. FTP
 6. How Are Websites Built?
 7. Principles of Good Programming
 8. Other "Dumb" Questions Answered